 Driving Test age is 17 and not changing

-There has been mention of the age for obtaining a provisional driving license being raised in many circles, but the government has not even had a consultation in parliarment, and it is definately not law yet, neither is there any law being passed in parliament to change the UK driving test age to 18 or 21!
+There has been mention of the age for obtaining a provisional driving license being raised in many circles, but the government has not even had a consultation in parliarment, and it is definately not law yet, neither is there any current draft law being passed in parliament to change the test age to 18 or 21!
 These things take time so there would be at least 2 years notice for all drivers before any changes are brought into place!

 I'm not sure why these driving age rumors keep circulating in different forums mentioning years like being born in 1993 etc, but there will be enough media coverage and your ADI instructors will know if any new laws are passed, as they are in the frontine of training new drivers.